Run a new Machine

 In a Machine service’s configuration, autostop and autostart settings are optional.

-The --autostart and --autostop flags set the value of autostart or autostop to true by default; to set the value to false, set the value explicitly.
-For example, the following runs a new Machine that may be stopped by the Fly Proxy, but will never be restarted by it.
+The --autostart and --autostop flags set the value of autostart or autostop to true by default; you can explicitly set the value to false.
+For example, the following runs a new Machine that may be stopped by the Fly Proxy, but will never be restarted by it:

 fly machine run nginx --port 80:80/tcp:http \